 \section{Introduction}

-A \emph{multi-armed bandit} \cite{lai85asymptotically,auer02finitetime,lattimore19bandit} is an online learning problem where actions of the \emph{learning agent} are represented by \emph{arms}.
+A \emph{multi-armed bandit} \citep{lai85asymptotically,auer02finitetime,lattimore19bandit} is an online learning problem where actions of the \emph{learning agent} are represented by \emph{arms}.
 The arms can be treatments in a clinical trial or ads on a website.
-After an arm is \emph{pulled}, the agent receives its \emph{stochastic reward}.
+After an arm is \emph{pulled}, the agent receives a \emph{stochastic reward}.
 The agent aims to maximize its expected cumulative reward.
-Since the agent does not know the mean rewards of the arms in advance, it faces the \emph{exploration-exploitation dilemma}: \emph{explore}, and learn more about the reward distributions of arms; or \emph{exploit}, and pull the arm with the highest estimated reward thus far.
+Since the agent does not know the mean rewards of the arms in advance, it faces the \emph{exploration-exploitation dilemma}: \emph{explore}, and learn more about the reward distributions of the arms; or \emph{exploit}, and pull the arm with the highest estimated reward thus far.

-A \emph{generalized linear bandit} \cite{filippi10parametric,zhang16online,li17provably,jun17scalable} is a variant of a multi-armed bandit where the expected rewards of arms are modeled using a \emph{generalized linear model (GLM)} \cite{mccullagh89generalized}.
-More specifically, the expected reward is a known function $\mu$, such as a sigmoid, of the dot product of a known feature vector and an unknown parameter vector.
-In the clinical example, the feature vector might be a vector of treatment indicators and the parameter vector can represent the effects of individual treatments.
+A \emph{generalized linear bandit} \citep{filippi10parametric,zhang16online,li17provably,jun17scalable} is a variant of the multi-armed bandit where the expected rewards of arms are modeled using a \emph{generalized linear model (GLM)} \citep{mccullagh89generalized}.
+Specifically, the expected reward is a known function $\mu$, such as a sigmoid, of the dot product of a known feature vector and an unknown parameter vector.
+In the earlier clinical example, the feature and parameter vectors could be treatment indicators and effects of individual treatments, respectively.

 Most existing algorithms for generalized linear bandits are based on \emph{upper confidence bounds (UCBs)}.
-Motivated by the superior performance of randomized GLM algorithms \cite{chapelle12empirical,russo18tutorial}, we set out to study two randomized algorithms in this work, \glmtsl and \glmfpl.
-Both algorithms pull the arm with the highest estimated reward in a \emph{randomized GLM}. \glmtsl \cite{chapelle12empirical,russo18tutorial} samples a GLM from the Laplace approximation to the posterior distribution. \glmfpl fits a GLM to a \emph{randomly perturbed history} of past rewards.
+Motivated by the superior performance of randomized GLM algorithms \citep{chapelle11empirical,russo18tutorial}, we study two randomized algorithms for this class of problems, \glmtsl and \glmfpl. \glmtsl samples a GLM from the Laplace approximation to the posterior distribution. \glmfpl fits a GLM to a \emph{randomly perturbed history} of past rewards.